ddsc/ddsc-site/README.rst

 DDSC-site: front-end Lizard site
 ==========================================

-We're going to be the http://test.dijkdata.nl/ site, installed on ``s-ddsc-ws-d1.external-nens.local``.

 This webapplication's primary purpose is to speak REST according to the rest-api defined at http://ddsc.github.com/api .